ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 Follow this link for a more detailed explaination: https://ucsb-cs48.github.io/topics/oauth_google_setup/

-Step 8a: Setting up localhost
+# Step 8a: Setting up localhost
 At this point, let’s try to run the app on localhost first
 * Navigate to https://developers.google.com/identity/sign-in/web/sign-in to create a Google OAuth Application.
 * If you are asked “Where are you calling from”, select “Web Server”
 * Set the Authorized Redirect URI to: http://localhost:8080/login/oauth2/code/google

-Step 8b: Get Google Map Key
+# Step 8b: Get Google Map Key
-(You will need to input a credit card for this, but google gives you $300)
+(You will need to input a credit card for this, but google gives you $300 for free)

 We also include google map feature in our app, so you will need to get a key for that